wpeventmanager/wp-event-manager/readme.txt

 New - Remove event location option added
 Fix - Event Set up page issue
-Fix - Event display issue in the upcoming events listing Fix – Boostrap dependency on date-timepicker removed for Event calendar.
+Fix - Event display issue in the upcoming events listing Fix – Bootstrap dependency on date-timepicker removed for Event calendar.
 Fix - Some js and css tweaks for the event calendar.

-= [3.1.24] 10-03-2022 =
+= [3.1.27] 10-03-2022 =

 Fix - paragraph issue in the event organizers section Fix - event registration date issue